openstack-infra/system-config/doc/source/meetbot.rst

 Meetbot
 -------

-The OpenStack CI Meetbot fork can be found at https://github.com/openstack-ci/meetbot.
+The OpenStack Infrastructure Meetbot fork can be found at https://github.com/openstack-infra/meetbot.
 Manual installation of the Meetbot plugin is straightforward and documented in that repository's README.
-OpenStack CI installs and configures Meetbot through Puppet.
+OpenStack Infrastructure installs and configures Meetbot through Puppet.
 Documentation for the Puppet module that does that can be found at :ref:`Meetbot_Puppet_Module`.

 Voting
 ^^^^^^

-The OpenStack CI Meetbot fork adds simple voting features.
+The OpenStack Infrastructure Meetbot fork adds simple voting features.
 After a meeting has been started a meeting chair can begin a voting block with the ``#startvote`` command.
 The command takes two arguments, a question posed to voters (ending with a ``?``), and the valid voting options.
 If the second argument is missing the default options are "Yes" and "No".
 For example:

 ``#startvote Should we vote now?
 Yes, No, Maybe``